Where to Save My Files

 WinSCP is a free, open-source Secure FTP client for Windows.
 Its main function is secure file transfer between a local and a remote computer.
 It also offers basic file manager functionality.
 WinSCP uses Secure Shell (SSH) and supports SFTP and SCP protocols.
 See the EOS Remoteaccess page for more information on using WinSCP.

-Note: DO NOT leave your work on the hard drive of the VCL Windows XP environment.
+Note: DO NOT leave your work on the local hard drive of the VCL environments.
+After the reserations have ended, the machines are reloaded with another image and essentially destroys any data left.
 What happens when I leave my work on the VCL machine?

 Where should I save my files when connecting to Realm Solaris or Realm Red Hat Enterprise Linux?